bluewave-labs/bluewave-uptime/README.md

 - [MUI (React framework)](https://mui.com/)
 - [Node.js](https://nodejs.org/en)
 - [MongoDB](https://mongodb.com)
+- Lots of other open source components!

 ## 🤝 Contributing

 We pride ourselves on building strong connections with contributors at every level.
-Despite being a young project, Checkmate has already earned 1900 stars and attracted 35+ contributors from around the globe.
+Despite being a young project, Checkmate has already earned 2700 stars and attracted almost 40 contributors from around the globe.
 So, don’t hold back — jump in, contribute and learn with us!

 Here's how you can contribute: